dkuettel/nd/README.md

 - `nd tmux` - start a `tmux` session in project with a `flake.nix`.
 - Now every new pane you open in `tmux` is automatically a devShell, no delay.
-- `nd build` will rebuild if the devShell has changed.
+- `nd build` will rebuild the devShell if it has changed.

 If you don't work in `tmux`, you might just `nd shell` to spin up a devShell, or maybe `nd run -- nvim` to run some other binary inside a